toucansites/website/contents/blog/articles/beta-5-migration-guide/index.md

     - "website"
 ```

-We highly encourage you to fill out these fields and provide a demo url for your template.
-Also we're looking forward to showcase your templates, so please don't hesitate to submit them to us.
+We strongly encourage you to provide all these fields and include a demo URL for your template.
+We are excited to showcase your templates, so please feel free to submit them to us if you have one.

 ### Context changes

-We've dropped the site prefix for baseUrl and generator info, so from now on you can simply use them as `{{baseUrl}}` and `{{generation.formats.year}}`.
+We’ve removed the site prefix from baseUrl and generator info, so you can now use them directly as `{{baseUrl}}` and `{{generation.formats.year}}`.

 ## Block parameter default values

-We've updated block parameter the default value key, to match properties.
-From now on, please use `defaultValue` as the key everywhere, e.g.:
+We have updated the default value key for block parameters to match the property naming.
+From now on, always use `⁠defaultValue`⁠ as the key, for example:

 ```yaml
 name: column